FidelityInternational/cic/exercises/CI/introduction_to_ci/README.md

 ```

 Click the login button at the top right of the [concourse home page](http://127.0.0.1:8080) and login with username `test` and password `test`.
 You'll note that there arn't currently any 'pipelines' configured.

-A pipeline is the name that Concourse gives to one or more tasks/jobs that have been configured to be run in a prescribed order when a particular event happens.
-E.g. a change is detected in GIT.
-Pipelines can be can be as simple as a one step process or they can be used to model very complex processes.
-In a later exercise we'll go in to pipelines and there features in more depth.
+### Creating a pipeline

-We have supplied a very simple pipeline.
-Let's put it in to concourse.
+We have supplied a very simple pipeline for you to configure Concourse with.

 Some CI's have extensive UIs through which they can be configured, Concourse is primarly configured via it's commandline interface (CLI) which makes webservice calls to configure the Concourse server.
 The CLIs for each O/S are available in `./resources` directory.
 Use the fly binary that is correct for your O/S to complete this exercise.